SparkliTwizzl/plurality-utilities/documentation/docs/user-guide/modules/text-shortcut-script-generation/petrichor-script.md

 This token's values can use AutoHotkey special behavior if written correctly.
 Consult AutoHotkey documentation to learn more about this.

-Shortcuts consist of 3 parts: A hotstring, a divider consisting of 2 colons ( `::` ), and a replacement string.
+Shortcuts consist of 3 parts: A hotstring, a divider consisting of 2 right-angle brackets ( `>>` ), and a replacement string.

 !!! note